clementlefevre/Fast_and_Curious/README.md

 ### Concept
 - Using a Raspberry Pi + webcam, record the speed of the vehicles driving in my street.
 - Label the training set using my own tool (**Mechanical French**)
-- Then, apply an image classifier (Tensforflow convnet) to generate stats per vehicle category.
+- Then, apply an image classifier (Tensorflow convnet) to generate stats per vehicle category.
 - Finally, implement a Dashboard for the processed data & Look for correlation with other data (weather, time slot, events)